Plant-Based

 Our expert sensory panelists start this process by evaluating the gamut of identifiable attributes in the “gold standard” or target.
 They are trained to use a universal scale designed to be easily adaptable to a wide array of application types.

 The panel decides on the terms that will be used to define the product.
-Next, they measures the presence of the various aromatic flavor components on the universal scale and then they analyze the basic tastes (sweet, sour, salt, bitter, and umami).
+Next, they measures the presence of the various aromatic flavor components on the universal scale.
+Then they analyze the basic tastes (sweet, sour, salt, bitter, and umami).

-After completing the panel, the data is aggregated, and a visual representation, like the one below, of dairy milk is generated for further analysis.
+After completing the panel, the data is aggregated.
+Then a visual representation, like the one below, of dairy milk is generated for further analysis.

 Descriptive-Sensory-Analysis

-This testing will show us if a gap exists between the target and the tested iteration and help to pinpoint where the differences lie and whether they are statistically significant or not.
+This testing will show us if a gap exists between the target and the tested iteration.
+It also helps to pinpoint where the differences lie and whether they are statistically significant or not.

 Finding the Gaps (Paired Comparison Testing)